helendragon/SBI_Project/README.md

 </p>

 This program is able to properly fully reconstruct this complex with the interactions given as we can see in the image above.
 It has no problem dealing with this type of interactions. <br />
 Once we superpose the complex with the original structure, it can be seen that there nearly no differences between the 2 structures.
-If we run the MatchMaker tool from chimera we can see that is returns an RMSD of 0.00 A, indicanting that they are indentical.
+If we run the MatchMaker tool from chimera we can see that is returns an RMSD of 0.00 A, indicating that they are identical.

 ### Example 2 - Phosphate dehydratase (6ezm)